zulianp/learnhpc/courses/coding/2_parallel_execution.md

 cc -Xpreprocessor -fopenmp -I$OPENMP_DIR/include -L$OPENMP_DIR/lib -lomp hello_openmp.c -o hello_openmp.exe
 ```

 Let us run the executable with 8 threads.
-If your CPU has less or more cores change the number of threads accordingly.
+If our CPU has less or more cores, then we change the number of threads accordingly.

 ```bash
 OMP_NUM_THREADS=8 OMP_PROC_BIND=true ./hello_openmp.exe